-If you are authorized to obtain services from an approved Non-Network Provider you may be required to make full payment to the Non-Network Provider at the time series are rendered.
+If you are authorized to obtain services from an approved Non-Network Provider you may be required to make full payment to the Non-Network Provider at the time services are rendered.
 You should then submit satisfactory evidence to us that such payment was made to a Non-Network Provider.
 Upon review and approval of the evidence of payment and Prior Authorization we will reimburse the Member for Covered Services less any required cost sharing that you would have been required to pay had the services been obtained from a Network Provider.
 You will be responsible for charges not specifically covered by us.
+Alternatively, you may also ask the provider to submit a claim to us for payment.